Elobo68/IfcClash_Plus/Clash_Expend/Rule.md

 These rules are the most common one.
 They will take the form A vs B.

+## Two Faces Rules
+WORK IN PROGRESS
+This rule work on a face level.
+It can restrict rule application to certains cases.
+If the Object Rule find a relevant face, i can still pass it threw Faces Rule to check if the restriction is OK.
+I need to pass the faces with the result.

 ### Example
 The table is below the light.
 The wall is at one meter of a chair